 Who is at risk?

 Osteoporosis commonly occurs amongst older persons, especially for older women after their menopause.
+This often creates a problem of osteoporotic wrist fractures or hip fractures in the elderly.
 Fair-skinned Caucasians and Asians are at a higher risk than other women.
 Other risk factors include: smokers, frequent alcohol drinkers, patients on long-term steroid medications, patients with cancer, rheumatism or thyroidism.

 Women who experiences early menopause are at particularly high risk of early osteoporosis and should be more alert.